pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 Automated tests are used for the V&V of:

-- ability to use FCIDECOMP software to decompress FC1 L1c NRT data via command line (VG1)
+- ability to use the FCIDECOMP software to decompress FC1 L1c NRT data via command line (VG1)
 - ability to use the FCIDECOMP software to decompress FC1 L1c NRT data via Python (VG2)

 Individual automated tests can also be launched manually from the command line.